solliancenet/azure-synapse-build-together-blog/Blog-3/operational-data-lecture.md

 ## Task 10: Conclusion

 In this blog post, you learned how to create an Apache Spark pool in your Synapse Workspace and how the Spark pool embodies metadata that Synapse uses to provision a Spark cluster to serve your needs.
-You then learned basic programming with Apache Spark `DataFrame`s, including the performance and storage impacts of different partitioning schemes.
+You then learned basic programming with Apache Spark's `DataFrame`s, including performance and storage impacts of different partitioning schemes.
 You then addressed creating temporary and permanent tables to enable cross-language querying of your data.
-You concluded with a discussion of the Azure Cosmos DB HTAP integration and Delta Lake, a powerful framework to bring transactional characteristics to your big data workloads.
+Finally, you concluded with a discussion of the Azure Cosmos DB HTAP integration and Delta Lake, a powerful framework to bring transactional characteristics to your big data workloads.